 This topic describes the limitations in place for handlers written in Python.

-Although your Python function can use modules and functions in the standard Python packages, Snowflake security constraints disable some capabilities, such as network access and writing to files.
+Although your Python function can use modules and functions in the standard Python packages, Snowflake security constraints disable some capabilities, such as writing to files.
 For details, see the section titled Following Good Security Practices.

 All UDFs and modules brought in through stages must be platform-independent and must not contain native extensions.